tomhendra/courses/28-typescript-3-fundamentals-v2/README.md

 }
 ```

-If we omit the object which `this` refers to and the function expects, we get a type error beacase the `this` constraint is not satisfied.
+If we omit the object which `this` refers to and the function expects, we get a type error because the `this` constraint is not satisfied.

 ```tsx
 // 🚨 this is not satisfied